ec-europa/oe-poetry-client/docs/01-poetry.md

 For an overview of all available services please refer to the following service providers:

 - [`EC\Poetry\Services\Providers\ParametersProvider`](src/Services/Providers/ParametersProvider.php):
-  Define list of valid configuration parameters that can be passed in the `Poetry` factory object constructor.
+  Defines the list of valid configuration parameters that can be passed in the `Poetry` factory object constructor.
 - [`EC\Poetry\Services\Providers\ServicesProvider`](src/Services/Providers/ServicesProvider.php):
   Exposes generic services such as the template system, the client, the server, etc. Services are configured by the parameters specified in the `ParametersProvider`.